TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Conditions/Index.rst

 .. seealso::

-   For conditions inside of TypoScript please refer to chapter "Functions" :ref:`if`
+   TypoScript also offers the :ref:`"if" function <if>` to create conditions.

 **Topics:**